 Dollar-Based Alerts

 Use dollar-based alerts for high-cost services where even small percentage changes represent substantial spend or where you need to be aware of material spend.
 For example, your team has a specific quarterly budget for storage.
 You want to be alerted weekly if S3 Storage increases by $2,000 compared to the previous week.
+You set up the following Cost Report and corresponding alert:- Cost Report Filters:

 - Provider: AWS